Fokoue22/DOCKER-IMAGE/README.md

 ```
 ![Alt text](images/html-in-ec2instance.png)

-### 4. After writing our Dockerfile use the syntax below that will allow us to build an image based on our Dockerfile
+### 4. After writing and placing our Dockerfile in our linux-server let use the syntax below that will allow us to build an image based on our Dockerfile

 ```
- docker build PATH -t image_tag:image_version
+ docker build -t linux_apache:v1 .
 ```
 ### 4. Here we are going to create a container base on our "image" and start that container
 #### We are running and application that is inside the conatainer, we are not directly running the application reason for us to create a port were we can asses our application externaly.
 "The port need to be outside and inside of the container.
 So we use "-p(for port) the first 80(for inside) and the other 80(for outside)"